-When asked to describe her relationship with pastel Liz said, “Once I started using pastels I was seduced by the light, by the texture of the medium, by the immediacy, by the earthy feel of a pastel in my hand.
-When I paint with pastel, the pastel itself feels as if it is an extension of my fingers.”
-After seventeen years of dedication to one medium, her paintings have come to be defined by strong contrast values, graphic compositions and stunning atmospheric effects.
-To achieve this result, she works on black paper or with underpainting and layers from darker to lighter color values.
+When asked to describe her relationship with pastel Liz said, “The first time I used pastels I was immediately impacted by their ability to paint light.
+No other medium can achieve the same effects with light and color.
+I love the texture of the medium, of its immediacy, and by the direct feel of pigment in my hand.
+When I paint with pastel, the pastel itself becomes an extension of my fingers.”
+Her paintings have come to be defined by strong values, graphic compositions and stunning atmospheric effects.
+To achieve this result, she works on black paper or using underpainting employing layers of color going from darker to lighter values.
 This technique gives her work wonderful translucency with amazing depth.